pletzer/nzesm_apptainer/README.md

 location{primary}[nemo.x] = http://forge.ipsl.jussieu.fr/nemo/svn
 ```

+Note the entries `.xm` in the above pointing to `https` addresses.
+In principles, these should point to local mirrors.
+Using `https` addresses will work while mirrors are being set up, however.

 ## Building GCOM

 The Unified Model (UM) has additional dependencies, which need to be built as a second step.
 You will need access to the `code.metoffice.gov.uk` repository.